How to get an LLC loan

 Key takeaways

-- LLC loans provides funds for small businesses that are limited liability companies
+- LLC loans provide funds for small businesses that are limited liability companies

-- LLC loans can be used to for many things including working capital, to cover start-up costs, equipment or inventory purchases, advertising and marketing and even commercial real estate
+- LLC loans can be used for many things, including working capital, covering start-up costs, equipment or inventory purchases, advertising and marketing and even commercial real estate

 - Signing a personal guarantee can void your liability protections and leave you personally liable if your business can’t pay its debts